dylandoamaral/qush/README.md

 - add source (-H/--help) flag
 - add source (-S/--source) flag
 - add source (-Y/--yes) flag
+- add name and contributors to acp config file
 - fix branch to point to the current branc and not master
 - fix acp tried to push when the proejct was not up to date